If you're considering whether to try online piano lessons OR piano lessons with a live teacher, this page is for you.

 As a piano teacher and trainer of piano / keyboard teachers for more than 30 years, my greatest passion in life is bringing the gift of music to students of all ages, adults and kids, beginners to advanced – through affordable, convenient and fun piano lessons.

 This is why I have spent many years and almost all of my life savings developing Musiah — the one true virtual piano teacher, with patents pending in numerous countries.

 I really want YOU to reap the amazing, life-changing benefits Musiah has to offer.
-So I urge you to please feel free to continue reading below, or start your FREE 14 Day Trial of our Piano Lessons now.
+So I invite you to start your FREE 14 Day Trial of our Piano Lessons now.